 The Corporation has in place a planning and budgeting process to help determine the funds required to support the Corporation's normal operating requirements on an ongoing basis and its capital, administrative, and exploration and evaluation expenditures.
-The

-Corporation ensures that there are sufficient funds to meet its short-term requirements, taking into account its anticipated cash flows from operations and its holdings of cash and cash equivalents.
+The Corporation ensures that there are sufficient funds to meet its short-term requirements, taking into account its anticipated cash flows from operations and its holdings of cash and cash equivalents.

-As at December 31, 2023, the Corporation has a working capital of \$575,291 (December 31, 2022 - deficiency of \$311,241), and \$825,738 cash to settle current accounts payable and accrued liabilities of \$371,321 (December 31, 2022 - \$252,646 cash to settle current accounts payable and accrued liabilities of \$712,832).
-The Corporation's other current assets consist of other receivables of \$35,295 (December 31, 2022 - \$87,562) which is principally HST and other financial assets and prepaid expenses of \$85,579 (December 31, 2022 - \$61,383).
-Having completed a financing of \$3,850,000 on May 16, 2023, Management believes the Corporation's liquidity risk to be moderate.
+As at December 31, 2024, the Corporation has working capital deficit of \$85,546 (December 31, 2023 - working capital of \$575,291), and \$149,607 cash to settle current accounts payable and accrued liabilities of \$351,921 (December 31, 2023 - \$825,738 cash to settle current accounts payable and accrued liabilities of \$371,321).